 the healthy side to the affected side which will later be used to innervate

-a transplanted muscle to restore smile or other facial movements.
+a gracilis muscle to restore smile.

 Cross-facial nerve graft procedures are performed under general